isabelacmor/instatype/README.md

 ---
 1. Integration with more social media networks (Facebook, Twitter, Pinterest, etc)
 1. More granular data visualizations for specific trends throughout the year.

+Privacy policy:
+---
+We do not store or collect any user data, including images, vides, and text.
+Data extrapolated from such user data can be collected for research purposes.
+We will not give or sell any data from our system to anyone.